aws-samples/email-response-automation-comprehend/README.md

 ```
 Arguments to the stack creation :

-* email_classification_endpoint_arn (required) : email classification endpoint ARN from sagemaker notebook
+* `email_classification_endpoint_arn` (required) : email classification endpoint ARN from sagemaker notebook
-* human_workflow_email (required) : email id to receive the SNS notification if customer email content does not match with any classifcation.
+* `human_workflow_email` (required) : email id to receive the SNS notification if customer email content does not match with any classifcation.
 The email id will subscribe from SNS topic and SNS will publish unclassified email to the topic.
-* Support Email (required) : Email id created part of the workmail org and user creation.
+* `support_email` (required) : Email id created part of the workmail org and user creation.
 This email id will receive email from the customer and invoke the lambda function
-* email_entity_recognition_endpoint_arn (required) : email entity recognition endpoint ARN from sagemaker notebook
+* `email_entity_recognition_endpoint_arn` (required) : email entity recognition endpoint ARN from sagemaker notebook

 Setting up the Inbound rules in Amazon Workmail using the lambda function generated in previous stack.
 Please use the  'Amazon Workmail Inbound Rule Setup with Lambda.docx' file to complete this setup